Osso/smartytotwig/README.rst

 ### Smarty to Twig

-Converts templates in the smarty templating language to the twig templating language.
+Converts templates in the smarty 3 templating language to the twig templating language.

+This is based on https://github.com/freshrichard/smartytotwig

 ## Installation